 Instead, the cart is left to wait for an indefinite time period.
-This is called shopping cart abandonment and the cart gets a new term ‘abandoned cart’.
+This is called eCommerce cart abandonment and the cart gets a new term ‘abandoned cart’.

 It is not just one or two.
-Numerous aspects need to be considered when planning to reduce cart abandonment in eCommerce.
+Numerous aspects need to be considered when planning to reduce checkout abandonment in eCommerce.